codeforpdx/recordexpungPDX/README.md

 In the project's root directory, run `make dev_up`.
 This builds the dev version of the docker images and launches the containers using docker-compose.
 Stop the running stack with `make dev_down`.

+After running `make dev_up`, you can navigate to localhost in the browser and see the frontend running.
+You can now log in using either of the following credentials

+* Email: admin@email.com, Password: admin
+* Email: user@email.com, Password: user

+If you run docker ps, you can see a front end running on localhost:3000, however if you try logging while not on just localhost, you will get a 500 server error.

 If you need to rebuild the project (for example if you add new dependencies to the frontend or backend services), you can run the `make dev_build` command.

 For more project documentation on Docker, some troubleshooting, and some basic commands, see: